kwurst/CS-348/Syllabus.md

 * Base Assignment
 * Intermediate Assignment "Add-On"
 * Advanced Assignment "Add-On"
-* Self-Directed Professional Development Blog Entry

 ## Tokens
-Each student will be able to earn up to 5 tokens in the first week.
+Each student will be able to earn up to 5 tokens over the course of the semeester.
 These tokens will be earned by completing simple set-up and housekeeping tasks for the course.

 Each token can be used to:

 * replace a single missed class session (up to a maximum of 3 missed class sessions)
 * turn in an assignment late by 24 hours
-* turn in a second blog entry in an a single week
-* revise and resubmit an assignment (up to a maximum of 2) that was judged "not acceptable".
+* revise and resubmit an assignment (up to a maximum of 2) that was judged "Does Note Yet Meet Specification".
 Any work to be revised and resubmitted must have been submitted by the original due date.

 ### Token Accounting
 * Unused tokens will be kept track of in the Blackboard *My Grades* area.